-50. Trusted Contact Person Disclosure.
+48. Trusted Contact Person Disclosure.
 FINRA Rule 4512 requires Stifel to ask clients if they want to name a Trusted Contact Person on their account(s).
-Naming a Trusted Contact Person gives you the opportunity to designate a person to be your advocate when personal circumstances arise, such as a change in health, capacity, availability, changes in your financial activity or behavior, or if Stifel suspects fraud or financial exploitation.
-If you give Stifel permission to contact the Trusted Contact Person, Stifel can provide information, verbally or in writing, about you and any or all of your accounts to the Trusted Contact Person.
+Naming a Trusted Contact Person gives you the opportunity to designate a person to be your advocate when personal circumstances arise, such as a change in health, capacity, or availability, or changes in your financial activity or behavior.
+If you give Stifel permission to contact the Trusted Contact Person, Stifel can provide information about you and any or all of your accounts to the Trusted Contact Person.
 Stifel will be able to confirm with your Trusted Contact Person whether another individual or entity has been given legal authority to act for you, for example, an agent to whom you have given power of attorney, named successor trustee, or court-appointed guardian, conservator, or executor.
 Furthermore, Stifel will be able to communicate with individuals who claim legal authority for you and determine the legitimacy of their legal claim.
 Stifel is not required to contact your Trusted Contact Person.
 Naming a Trusted Contact Person is optional, and you may terminate or change the Trusted Contact Person any time by notifying Stifel in writing.
 Keep in mind, your Trusted Contact Person must be 18 or older.
 The Trusted Contact Person is not a power of attorney and cannot trade, change account ownership or address, complete withdrawals, or effect other transactions on your account(s).
 As with any decision, it is important to consider the above factors before naming a Trusted Contact Person on your account(s).
-Stifel is released and discharged from all claims, causes of action, damages, losses, expenses, costs, and liabilities of any kind that may arise out of, relate to, or are in connection with the release of, or failure to release, personal and/or account information to the Trusted Contact Person(s).